-API reference architecture model
+API reference architecture model: An overview

-This Reference Architecture is an overview of the runtime components needed for the effective, mature delivery of APIs.
+This reference architecture is an overview of the runtime components needed for the effective, mature delivery of APIs.
 In our reference architecture, legacy services and data are consumed by APIs, which either proxy calls to enterprise services or use microservice aligned data stores to provide accelerated query delivery.
 A CDN and caches improve the delivery of large entities and slowly changing data.
 Virtualized endpoints enable a “sandbox” where external developers can test their consuming applications against realistic simulations of production.
 IdP and IAM systems provide security, while the API portal enables the consuming developer experience.
 External and internal monitoring systems provide proactive notifications of problems in your APIs.
-In the middle of all of this, the API Gateway provides centralized management of security, transformation, and routing.
+In the middle of all of this, the API gateway provides centralized management of security, transformation, and routing.